 The in-home program gives parents and caregivers the freedom to complete activities we often take for granted in our everyday lives:

 - Spending time with other children in the family

 It goes without saying that caregiving is a difficult job, but few know just how devastating the results can be when a family does not receive respite care.
-According to the National Family Caregivers Association:

 - Family caregivers providing more than 36 hours of care per week are more likely to experience symptoms of depression or anxiety.

 * According to the National Family Caregivers Association